pvermeulen-pivotal/datatx-geode-ldap-security/README.md

 CredHub manages credentials like passwords, users, certificates, certificate authorities, ssh keys, rsa keys and arbitrary values (strings and JSON blobs).

 Credhub uses TLS encryption, so clients accessing Credhub must have a trust store containing the Credhub TLS certificate for the session to be authenticated.
 The LdapUserSecurityManager is configured to trust any server's certificate so a trust store is not required.
-This behavior is not configurable so any behavioral changes will require code change.
+This behavior is not configurable so any behavioral changes will require code changes.

-After downloading the datatx-geode-ldap-security Github project, navigate to the location of where the Git repository was downloaded and go to directory **credhub-uaa** in the datatx-geode-ldap-security project.

 #### Start UAA/Credhub Services ####

+After downloading the datatx-geode-ldap-security Github project, navigate to the location of where the Git repository was downloaded and go to directory **credhub-uaa/docker-compose** in the datatx-geode-ldap-security project and run the Docker command below.
+The docker-compose up command will build the docker images and then start the containers.

 **Note:** ***The UAA/Credhub Services are used for testing only and should never be used in production***

 The docker-compose.yml file is used to create and run two Docker containers, pcfseceng/uaa and ampersand8/credhub.

-After downloading the datatx-geode-ldap-security Github project, navigate to the location of where the Git repository was downloaded and go to directory **credhub-uaa/docker-compose** in the datatx-geode-ldap-security project and run the Docker command below.
-The docker-compose up command will build the docker images and then start the containers.

 ***docker-compose up***

 After the Credhub service has started, users will need to be added to the Credhub service.
-Run the following commands which first will retreive the token from the UAA service and then call Credhub service to add the users with the UAA token.
+Run the following commands, the first command will retreive the token from the UAA service and the remaining commands call Credhub service to add the users with the UAA token.

 ***Get UAA Token***
 token=$(curl -q -s -XPOST -H"Application/json" --data "client_id=credhub_client&client_secret=secret&client_id=credhub_client&grant_type=client_credentials&response_type=token" http://localhost:8081/uaa/oauth/token | jq -r .access_token)